airaVisiting Sabah, in Malaysia? Try camping, hiking and rafting in Kiulu in Sabah. And the best place to do it? Kondi’s

 “Who does camping in a new country anyway?
 Don’t you think jungles look the same everywhere?”
 I remember how my friends initially reacted as I told them about my upcoming trip to Malaysia.

 And I understand their disapproval.
 For most people visiting a new country, streets and cities remain the biggest fascination.
-I mean if you are visiting Japan for an instance, would you rather go for hiking, or carefully spend your time taking selfies at the famous Shibuya Station intersection in Tokyo?
+I mean if you are visiting Japan for an instance, would you rather go hiking, or carefully spend your time taking selfies at the famous Shibuya Station intersection in Tokyo?
 Similarly, for Malaysia, shouldn’t eating Malaysian food, exploring Malaysian streets or planning a trip from Kuala Lumpur to Penang or from Kuala Lumpur To Genting Highlands remain the highlight?
 Why would anyone want to go camping in the jungle?

 So yea, when I told my friends back home that I am going to do camping in Sabah, I didn’t get a very positive response.
 The only thing they didn’t frown upon was river rafting in the Kiulu River.

 Camping & Hiking In Sabah: An Introduction